joshRpowell/dockerizing_rails/_assignments/assignment_05.md

 You might also have spotted the `--link` flag in our command.
 This flag allows us to talk to our Postgres container by its name `pg`.

-__*Side note*__': `--link` is deprecated and we will learn about a better mechanism later in the workshop.
+__*Side note*__: `--link` is deprecated and we will learn about a better mechanism later in the workshop.
 However, it is the easiest way to get the app up and running for now.

 If you open your browser and go to http://localhost:3000, you will see that we need to migrate our database.
 So let's do that in another container (in another shell):
 ```